MAAD: 2010–2015: Early collaborations and Indigo

 Ferguson's professional music career began after meeting songwriting duo Lady and a Tramp and producer Jonas Jeberg, who introduced her to the Norwegian duo Madcon.
 Adopting the stage name MAAD*MOISELLE, she was featured on Madcon's singles Outrun the Sun, which reached number 11 on the official Norwegian Singles Chart, number 20 in the official Austria singles chart, and entered the Top 40 in the official Germany single chart.
 She also appeared on their follow-up single Helluva Nite alongside Ludacris, which reached number 10 on Norwegian official single chart.
 This collaboration led her to relocate to Europe, living between Norway and Germany, and touring with Madcon between 2010 and 2011.

 In 2012 Ferguson returned to New York and settled in Brooklyn, where she began developing her solo project as an artist.
 She started experimenting with pop and dance sounds, releasing her first mixtapes and buzz singles online.
 That same year, she collaborated with DJ Fource and the German label Kontor Records on the track Coming Down.
+On November 19 of the same year, she served as the opening act Musiq Soulchild for his show at SOB's in NY.

 In 2013 she appeared on A$AP Ferg’s debut album Trap Lord, contributing vocals to the track Make a Scene.
 In the same year she appeared as the female lead in the music video for Oh God by Luke James featuring Hit-Boy.
 Later that year, together with her friends and collaborators known as TheVamp, she began working on her debut album.
 The project marked a stylistic shift toward alternative R&B.

 In 2014 Ferguson released her debut album Indigo independently.
 The album consisted of nine tracks, including Killa featuring A$AP Ferg, as well as the singles Take Me which she co-wrote with Ro James, No Love, and Everything You Got.